Run a Successful Safety Incentive Program

 My dad told me that before I could establish the selling price at my lemonade stand, I had to figure in the price of the lemons, cups and sugar!
 I tried to tell him my goal was simply to quench thirst and make people happy.
 My wise father explained I would lose a lot of money unless I priced my lemonade for a profit.
 It is no coincidence that we hear a similar message from company owners, CEOs, CFOs, plant managers, HR managers, and safety managers, too!

-In the safety incentive business, my company has worked with thousands of people who have learned firsthand that in order to justify and run a truly successful safety incentive program, you must run the numbers.
+In the safety incentive business, my wellness company has worked with thousands of people who have learned firsthand that in order to justify and run a truly successful safety incentive program, you must run the numbers.
 The message does not change because the concept is tried and true.

-Let's face it: The benefits of higher morale, teamwork, safety awareness, and employee recognition, like quenching thirst, are sometimes not enough to convince upper management that they cannot afford not to run a safety incentive program.
+Let’s face it: The benefits of higher morale, teamwork, safety awareness, and employee recognition, like quenching thirst, are sometimes not enough to convince upper management that they cannot afford not to run a safety incentive program.
 This is especially true in a slow economy.
 Many times, companies cut recognition and safety incentive programs at the first blush of revenue slow down.
 Why?
 Because on the surface it seems frivolous to reward employees to do what you hired them to do.
-The minimal time it would take to crunch a few numbers would quickly show the investment in an incentive program is one of the better investments during "belt-tightening" times.
+The minimal time it would take to crunch a few numbers would quickly show the investment in a successful safety incentive program is one of the better investments during “belt-tightening” times.
 The evidence tells us this is truly a big mistake and a disservice to the bottom line.

 First, let’s quickly review the necessary components for a properly structured incentive campaign.
 Then, we will touch on how to dive into the numbers to ensure a return on investment.

 - Use more than just a carrot.
 Use an entire campaign that promotes your program, building teamwork and interaction with your employees.
 Build in smaller prizes everyone can win, and then toss in a grand prize award that the program builds up to.